 Fieldwork provides you with an opportunity to extend your education beyond the classroom by working with an expert in an area of interest to you.
-You are required to complete a minimum of 15 hours of fieldwork experience with your mentor.
+You are required to complete a minimum of 15 hours of fieldwork experience.
+You must meet (in-person and/or virtually) with your mentor a minimum of 3 times during various stages of your project.
 These hours must be outside of school hours.
+You must continuously document your fieldwork hours in your time log and have your mentor sign off on the time he/she works with you.
 The object of fieldwork is to build on the knowledge you currently possess and to provide a learning stretch, an opportunity for you to challenge your abilities or learn new skills.
 It must provide a chance for you to extend your knowledge and experience in your chosen area.

-During your 15 hours of fieldwork experience, you must be an active participant, not merely an observer.
 Please keep in mind that this fieldwork cannot be considered as part of .1 credit of 10 hours of community service for your graduation requirement and cannot be a continuation of your current employment or extracurricular activity.
 You cannot receive pay or compensation for your fieldwork hours.
+If you choose a project with an employer, fieldwork must not occur during work hours and must involve a learning stretch outside of your normal responsibilities.